-Solar Power makes sense in two ways: environmentally and financially.
+Solar Power makes sense in two main ways: environmentally and financially.

 As electricity costs continue to rise in NSW, and much of our electricity is generated in ways that are harmful to the planet, there are many compelling reasons for using Renewable Energy for our domestic power needs.

 - An immediate reduction in the production of carbon emissions as your home draws less power from existing, non-renewable energy sources

 - A clean, reliable source of energy that will produce power for decades with little or no ongoing maintenance or costs

 - Simply installing your system contributes to Australia’s Renewable Energy Target of 20% Renewable Energy by 2020

 The uptake of solar power in Sydney and across NSW is accelerating as prices continue to fall, and there are now millions of Australians living in homes powered by solar across Australia.
 The use of solar power in the home is one of the single, most effective ways to reduce a household’s carbon footprint – each kWh of solar energy generated replaces power generated by other non-renewable sources.